rezazamani2329/UC-Berkeley--AIML-EDA-and-feature-engineering-/README.md

 ## Key Findings
-See Jupyter notebook for detailed analysis: [Data Analysis Report](prompt-final.ipynb)
+See Jupyter notebook for detailed analysis: prompt-final.ipynb

 ### Data Visualization
 - we check data, find one column is not revelant.